FC Arizona

-FC Arizona is an American soccer team based in the Phoenix area that plays in the National Premier Soccer League.
+FC Arizona was an American soccer team based in the Phoenix area that played in the National Premier Soccer League.

 History

 FC Arizona announced its formation on July 19, 2016, with a press release.
 The team held a launch party on August 5, 2016, at Mesa Community College, where the team will play its home games.
 They joined the NPSL on September 22, 2016, and were placed in the Southwest Conference.
 The team colors are Blue and Gold.

 2017

 FC Arizona defeated Real San Jose 5–0 in their first ever match on March 4, 2017, before an announced crowd of 2,842 at Riggs Stadium in Mesa, Arizona.

 With team manager Aidan Davison, and former MLS keeper Andrew Weber in goal, the team then went on to have an undefeated regular season allowing only 3 goals and earning them the Western Conference Championship title.
-In the first round of the playoffs FC Arizona defeated Albion SD 3-1 to advance to the Western Division semi-final game, but lost to Orange County 2-0 ending a very successful season.
+In the first round of the playoffs FC Arizona defeated Albion SD 3–1 to advance to the Western Division semi-final game, but lost to Orange County 2–0 ending a very successful season.